awesome-pro/neon-website/content/docs/connect/choose-connection.md

 Setting up a direct or pooled connection is usually a matter of choosing the appropriate connection string and adding it to your application's `.env` file.

-You can get your connection string from the [Neon Console](/docs/connect/connect-from-any-app) or via CLI.
+You can get your connection string from the [Unique Console](/docs/connect/connect-from-any-app) or via CLI.

 For example, to get a pooled connection string via CLI: